stungeye/Programming-1-Notes/docs/07-openframeworks-basics/02-drawing-shapes.md

 ofDrawRectangle(0, 0, 100, 100); // Draw a square in the top left corner.
 ```

-This operations work when drawing 3D shapes too.
+These operations work when drawing 3D shapes too.

 ### Resources